Koszul duality between $E_n$-algebras and coalgebras in a filtered category: Introduction

 between the infinity $1$-category of positive augmented $E_n$-algebras and copositive augmented $E_n$-coalgebras in $\cat{A}$. \end{theorem}

 We have also shown that the Koszul duality further has a \emph{Morita theoretic} functoriality.

-To explain what this is, in \cite{tft}, Lurie has outlined a generalization of the Morita category for $E_n$-algebras.
-By collecting suitable versions of bimodules, one obtains an infinity ($n+1$)-category $\Alg_n(\cat{A})$ of $E_n$-algebras, bimodules, etc.~in a symmetric monoidal infinity $1$-category $\cat{A}$, generalizing the $2$-category of associative algebras and bimodules.
+To explain what this is, in \cite{tft}, Lurie has outlined a generalization for $E_n$-algebras of the ``Morita'' category due to B\'enabou \cite{benabou}.
+By collecting suitable versions of bimodules, one obtains an infinity ($n+1$)-category $\Alg_n(\cat{A})$, in which \begin{itemize} \item an object is an $E_n$-algebra in $\cat{A}$, \item a $1$-morphism is an $E_{n-1}$-algebra in $\cat{A}$ equipped with the structure of a suitable kind of bimodule, \item a $2$-morphisms is an $E_{n-2}$-algebra in $\cat{A}$ equipped with the structure of a suitable kind of bimodule, \end{itemize} and so on, generalizing the $2$-category of associative algebras and bimodules.

 In order to make the construction of this work, one usually assumes that the monoidal multiplication functors preserve geometric realizations variablewise.
 However, unless the monoidal multiplication also preserve totalizations, one cannot have both algebraic and coalgebraic versions of this in the same way.
 We have shown that in the kind of complete filtered category we work in, the construction works for both positive augmented algebras and copositive augmented coalgebras at the same time, despite the mentioned difficulties one would have if one were to include all algebras and coalgebras.